Clapham Junction Station St. Johns Hill SW11 1SP London

 Please join us for a full-day walk through the beautiful countryside of Hampshire and let yourself be inspired by amazing surroundings that once inspired Jane Austen to write her famous novels.
 Follow in her footsteps and try to discover with your own eyes the magic that sparked off the classics such as Pride and Prejudice, Emma or Sense and Sensibility.

-Please note that w will be taking 09.00am train from Clapham Junction, so we will wait at the meeting point until 08.50am.
+Please note that we will be taking 09.11 am train from Clapham Junction, so we will wait at the meeting point until 9 am.

 Distance and difficulty: